Premenstrual syndrome (PMS)

 Most women do not have bad PMS.
 They can be more or less relaxed about their problems.
 But some women are very badly affected by PMS.
 It is so bad that they are unable to carry out their everyday activities during this time.
 They can then alleviate the symptoms through various treatments and measures.

-Premenstrual syndrome is a combination of regularly recurring physical and mental problems.
-They usually occur a few days to two weeks before the period.
+Premenstrual syndrome (PMS) is a combination of regularly recurring physical and psychological symptoms.
+They usually occur a few days to two weeks before a period.

 Premenstrual dysphoric disorder (PMDD) is a particularly severe form of PMS.
 It impacts the mind severely and can cause depression and feelings of anxiety.

-As yet there is no definitive explanation what causes PMS.
-The hormonal fluctuations during the female cycle are probably responsible for the symptoms.
+There is no definitive explanation as to the cause of premenstrual syndrome (PMS).
+Hormonal fluctuations during the female cycle are probably responsible for the symptoms.

 While the hormone level of women with PMS may not be changed, they may react more sensitively to progesterone by-products.
-The body mainly produces progesterone in the second half of the cycle, before the period begins.
+The body mainly produces progesterone in the second half of the cycle, before the start of menstrual bleeding.

 Experts also believe that there is an interaction between progesterone and the messengers in the brain.
-The messenger serotonin seems to play a key role in this.
+The chemical messenger serotonin appears to play a key role in this.
 Genetic predisposition and environmental factors probably affect PMS too.

-Most women have occasional mild PMS symptoms before their period.
+Most women and girls occasionally experience isolated, mild PMS symptoms before their period.
 But they are not badly affected by them.

 Around 20 to 40 percent of all women get multiple, and worse forms of, PMS symptoms.
 It affects them badly in their everyday life.

-Around 3 to 8 percent of all women suffer from a severe form of PMS.
-The symptoms, primarily mental problems, are so bad that their life is severely impacted.
+Around 3 to 8 percent of all females have a severe form of PMS.
+The symptoms, primarily psychological, are so bad that their life is severely impacted.
 This severe form of PMS is known as premenstrual dysphoric disorder (PMDD).

-The PMS symptoms fade away when the period starts and a new cycle begins.
-The symptoms vanish entirely by the end of the period at the latest.
+The PMS symptoms fade away once menstrual bleeding starts and a new cycle begins.
+The symptoms vanish entirely by the end of the period.
 They can then only reoccur after the next ovulation.

 There are women who have symptoms in some cycles but not in others.
-The severity can also differ hugely, and change as the years go by.
+The severity can differ hugely, and change as the years go by.
 It is impossible to predict how the symptoms will develop.
-It is just clear that the PMS will disappear with the final period at the menopause, at the latest.
+It is only clear that the PMS will disappear with the final period at the menopause at the latest.

-To find out whether the symptoms are caused by PMS, doctors ask about the woman's symptoms and when they occur.
-The aim is to rule out illnesses with similar symptoms, such as depression, thyroid conditions and irritable bowel syndrome.
+To find out whether the symptoms are caused by premenstrual syndrome, doctors ask about the woman’s symptoms and when they occur.
+The aim is also to rule out illnesses with similar symptoms, such as depression, thyroid conditions and irritable bowel syndrome.

-Women who are affected can keep a diary in order to identify the symptoms during the cycle.
-They should record all their symptoms for at least 2 to 3 months.
+Women can keep a diary in order to identify the symptoms during the cycle.
+All symptoms should be recorded for at least two to three months.

-As yet there are only few reliable studies dealing with the issue of what helps against PMS symptoms.
+To date, there are only few reliable studies dealing with the issue of what helps women with premenstrual syndrome.
 So the effectiveness of many treatments is still unclear.

 Important: A range of drugs can be considered for women whose symptoms are severe.
 However, many of these drugs have not been approved for PMS therapy and may have side effects.